rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

      ```
    - **Risk:** This task uses `nmap` to scan the local network for active hosts, which the attacker could use to identify additional targets for exploitation.

-### **Detecting and Mitigating These Risks:**

-1. **File Integrity Monitoring:**
-   - Implement file integrity monitoring on critical Ansible directories to detect unauthorized changes to playbooks or configuration files.

-2. **SIEM Rules:**
-   - Create SIEM rules to alert on the execution of suspicious Ansible tasks, such as adding SSH keys, creating new users, or disabling security features.

-3. **Restrict Access:**
-   - Ensure that only trusted administrators have write access to playbooks and that sensitive playbooks are stored securely.

-4. **Code Reviews:**
-   - Conduct regular code reviews of playbooks, especially those that perform sensitive tasks, to ensure that no malicious tasks have been added.

-5. **Use Ansible Vault:**
-   - Use Ansible Vault to encrypt sensitive variables and credentials, preventing unauthorized users from inserting or reading SSH keys or other secrets.

-6. **Audit and Logging:**
-   - Enable detailed logging of Ansible activities and regularly audit these logs for signs of unusual or unauthorized activity.

-By implementing these security measures, you can better protect your Ansible environment from malicious tampering and ensure that any unauthorized changes are quickly detected and addressed.

-Yes, an Ansible playbook can be used to create an SSH key in the root user's `.ssh` folder.
-Below is an example of how this could be done.
-The playbook would include tasks to generate an SSH key and ensure that the key is properly configured in the root user's `.ssh` directory.

 ### Example Ansible Playbook

 ```yaml